Board Members

 Mr. Barrett is also very active in the community, having served as the Chairman of the St. Johns County Economic Development Council, a board member of the St. Johns County Education Foundation, a mentor in the Take Stock in Children Program and a Board Member of the St. Johns County Planning and Zoning Agency.
 He is currently an active member of the First Coast Health Care Executives Group and the American College of Health Care Executives.
 Mr. Barrett is passionate about addressing the growing prevalence of mental illness and substance abuse among young people in America and serves in a number of capacities related to addressing these issues, including a role on the Boys & Girls Club of Northeast Florida Board of Governors.

-Dr. Binder assumed his role on the UNF Board of Trustees in September 2022 with a term ending in August 2024.
+Dr. Beasley assumed his role on the UNF Board of Trustees on September 1 2024, for a term ending August 31, 2026.

 Jill Davis